Skip to content

 Now that we are part way through this phase, we’re feeling optimistic that AJ will be able to make it through the coming weeks of this phase without a ton of side effects.
 Our main concern right now is not the chemotherapy but rather preventing AJ from getting sick (cold/flu/infection).
 All of the hype about swine flu has us a little on edge.
 Our oncologist tells us not to be overly concerned.
 They have had leukemia patients at Children’s that had the H1N1 virus earlier this year and they made it through just fine.
 The current version of swine flu/H1N1 that’s out there is still relatively mild.
 However, there is the possibility that it could change into something more powerful.
 Given that children are especially vulnerable to the virus, and that AJ is immune-suppressed, it is highly recommended that he gets the H1N1 vaccine as soon as it is available.
 We are waiting to get word on when that will be.

 Other than worrying about the flu, we had another unfortunate event.
 Our nanny left us high and dry.
-Although she had given us a 1-year commitment at the end of July, she ended up resigning with no notice this past week.
+She had been with us since May, and although she had given us a 1-year commitment at the end of July, she ended up resigning with no notice this past week.
 Talk about adding to a stressful time.
 Thank goodness our previous nanny Sarah G. was quick to pitch in and help.
+(Our longtime nanny Sarah G. had her first baby in May, that was why we had hired the new nanny in the first place).
 We have family flying in again next week to help us with coverage until we can figure out what we are going to do.

 On the positive side, we are looking forward to a relaxing weekend where we can focus on having fun with the kids and enjoying what’s left of the summer sun.
 It’s supposed to be warm enough for us to get some more use out of our kiddie pool…